jkniest/hue-it-documentation/docs/README.md

 # hue-it

-hue-it is a PHP wrapper for the offical Phillips Hue API.
+hue-it is a PHP wrapper for the official Phillips Hue API.
 It supports both local and cloud connections.
-You can use it to control your lights, groups and general phillips hue configuration.
+You can use it to control your lights, groups, and general Phillips Hue configuration.

-It's completely open source and MIT licensed.. so do what you want with it!
+It's completely open-source and MIT licensed.. so do what you want with it!

 ## Getting started